secure411dotorg/rpzone/README.md

 **Outline of the list updating process:**

-Data is refreshed by a [script](https://github.com/secure411dotorg/rpzone/blob/master/scripts/assemble_cidr_zone.sh) on a [crontab](https://github.com/secure411dotorg/rpzone/blob/master/ubuntu.crontab)
+Data is refreshed by a [script](https://github.com/secure411dotorg/rpzone/blob/master/scripts/refresh_drop.sh) on a [crontab](https://github.com/secure411dotorg/rpzone/blob/master/ubuntu.crontab)

 /opt/rpzone/scripts$ ./refresh_drop.sh

 New data is detected by polling on crontab for a new data flag file.

-The zone is recreated and reloaded using a [script](https://github.com/secure411dotorg/rpzone/blob/master/scripts/assemble_cidr_zone.sh):

-/opt/rpzone/scripts$ ./assemble_cidr_zone.sh shdrop

-You can lower the propagation delay and elminated zone reloading by using the nsupdate command.
+You can lower the propagation delay and elminated zone reloading for your own zones by using the nsupdate command.
 See [Minimize Propagation Delay for High Update Frequency Blocklists](https://github.com/secure411dotorg/rpzone/wiki/Minimize-Propagation-Delay-for-High-Update-Frequency-Blocklists)